Double-ended queue: Language support

-Javascript's Array prototype & Perl's arrays have native support for both removing (shift and pop) and adding (unshift and push) elements on both ends.
+JavaScript's Array prototype & Perl's arrays have native support for both removing (shift and pop) and adding (unshift and push) elements on both ends.

 Python 2.4 introduced the collections module with support for deque objects.
 It is implemented using a doubly linked list of fixed-length subarrays.

 As of PHP 5.3, PHP's SPL extension contains the 'SplDoublyLinkedList' class that can be used to implement Deque datastructures.
 Previously to make a Deque structure the array functions array_shift/unshift/pop/push had to be used instead.

 GHC's Data.Sequence module implements an efficient, functional deque structure in Haskell.
 The implementation uses 2–3 finger trees annotated with sizes.

 Rust's std::collections includes VecDeque which implements a double-ended queue using a growable ring buffer.

 Applications

-A double-ended queue can always be substituted for a queue or a stack structure.
+A double-ended queue can always be used as a substitute for a queue or a stack structure.
 Thus real-world applications of the deque are often extended versions of stack- or queue-based algorithms.
 Actually many applications only need an output- or (more rarely) input-restricted deque.
-Only real-world applications that are optimally based on strict deque, i.e. witch only need access to the elements at both ends and one by one, are listed here.
+Only real-world applications that are optimally based on strict deque, i.e. which only need access to the elements at both ends and one by one, are listed here.

+Monotonic queue

+An input-restricted deque can be used to build a monotonic queue, i.e. a sub-sequence whom elements are in given order, either increasing or decreasing.
+Given a sequence, the algorithm only keeps elements in the desired order and discards the other ones.
+The order of the elements is preserved.

+To build an increasing (resp. decreasing) monotonic sequence, only stack operations are used :